object

 Verb Phrase definition

-A construction in a clause consisting of a verb and its internal complements, objects, or modifiers.
+A construction in a clause consisting of a verb and its internal complements, or modifiers.
 (1 of 2 verb phrase definitions)

 Prepositional Phrase definition